codingscape/twilio-nix/README.md

   dependencies, even if those dependencies would otherwise conflict.
 - Nix will automatically rebuild changed parts of the development environment;
   that is, anything listed in `shell.nix`.

+## Bugs

+- On macOS, `lorri` may occasionally ignore changed files. `pkill lorri` in a terminal will cause it to restart (if started as a `launchd` service) and respond to changed files again.